 Types of Shear Connections

 The most common types are the angle/plate connections, which either use an angle bracket or a plate to connect the flange of the parent to the web of the child member.
 Shear connections do not resist much moment forces as they are allowed some looseness to rotate.
 It is one of the main differences between a shear and a moment connection.
 It is worth noting that welded shear connections resist higher moment loads than bolted ones.

 Angle Connections are L-shaped brackets that hold the parent and child members together.
 The connection can have either one L-shaped bracket on one side or two brackets on both sides.
 Having two brackets (double angle connections), increases the rigidity of the connection but makes it stronger in resisting shear forces.
 The most common configuration of angle connections is that two sides of the connection are bolted the use of bolts reduces the cost.

 Much like the angle connections, the Single Plate Connection uses a single plate to hold together the two members.
 It can be welded or bolted to the child member but is welded to the parent member.
 As it is welded to the parent member, it normally is more costly to use a single plate connection than an angle connection.

 As the name implies, this connection uses a T-shaped section to join the parent and child member.
 This greatly increases its strength towards shear and moment loads.
 As such, the bearing strength of the connection becomes important.

-Seated Connections use L-shaped brackets to connect the parent and child member together.
+Seated Connections use L-shaped brackets to connect the parent and child members together.
 They differ from angle connections as they connect at the flange of both the parent and child members.
 However, similar to the angle connection, they can be welded or bolted.
-They are normally attached with a stability bracket which is connected at the web or the flange of the child member.
+They are normally attached with a stability bracket which is connected to the web or the flange of the child member.

 3D Representation of a Shear Connection – the yellow element is the angle that connects the Parent Member (Hollow Rectangular) to the Child Member (W-shape)